Israeli Australians: Politics

 The co-CEO of the Executive Council of Australian Jewry Alex Ryvchin told the Australian Broadcasting Company:

 “"[In] the Australian-Jewish community overwhelmingly there is support for a two-state solution”.

 Notwithstanding this statement, Ryvchin also supports Israeli retaliation and has openly criticised Palestinian leadership.

-In 2016, Israeli Australian political groups were reported on by the Australian media as they stood against the Victorian Curriculum and Assessment Authority following the inclusion of a play by Palestinian Australian playwright Samah Sabawi, submitting that the play was one sided and would create a hostile environment for Jewish students.
+In 2016, Israeli Australian political groups were reported on by the Australian media as they stood against the Victorian Curriculum and Assessment Authority following the inclusion of a play by Palestinian Australian playwright Samah Sabawi, arguing that the play was one sided and would create a hostile environment for Jewish students.

 On top of this Israeli Australian community groups such as the Australia/Israel & Jewish Affairs Council, use their platform as a means to push political messages.
 The Australia/Israel & Jewish Affairs Council seeks to limit anti-Israeli bias and publish their own media in order to provide an Israeli Australian perspective on the conflict.
 The Australia/Israel & Jewish Affairs Council also advise the Australian Government on how best to legislatively address antisemitism.

 In 2022 the Israeli Embassy in Australia partially sponsored the Sydney Festival and more specifically the production of Ohad Naharin's Decadance by the Sydney Dance Company.
 For Israeli Australians this acts as a way to bring their culture into the mainstream light and act as a community event to celebrate Israeli Dance.
 However, the partnership with the Israeli embassy has resulted in boycotts from three arts organisations and several acts scheduled to perform at the festival.
 Such acts include artist Khaled Sabsabi, rapper Barkindji, dance company Bindi Bosses, the Arab Theatre Studio, the Bankstown Poetry Slam and comedian Nazeem Hussain.

-Overall, Israeli Australians a more critical of Israel than the wider Jewish Community in Australia.
+Overall, Israeli Australians are more critical of Israel than the wider Jewish Community in Australia.
 Ran Porat found that 71% of Israeli Australians believe that there is too much corruption in Israel compared to 46% for the total Australian Jewish population.
-As well as this 52% of Israeli Australians believe that people who are not Jewish suffer in Israel compared to 35% for the total Jewish Population in Australia.
+As well as this, 52% of Israeli Australians believe that people who are not Jewish suffer in Israel, compared to 35% for the total Jewish population in Australia.